 In the article Appropriate and Inappropriate Uses of Humor by Teachers by Bekelja Wanzer et al. (2006) it’s explained that there are two reasons for using humor in the classroom: 1.
 Building professor-student connections and 2.
 Engaging students in the learning process.
 That is, as long as the humor is deemed appropriate by the students.
 Appropriate forms of instructor humor fall roughly into eight categories: Related humor, unrelated humor, impersonation, nonverbal behaviors, disparaging humor, humorous props, sarcasm, and unintentional humor.
 Interestingly, some of these forms of humor can also be perceived as being inappropriate.

 To sum up, humor can be extremely effective in communications with students, but keep it related to the course, without swearing, and if you must use sarcasm, use it sparingly and to make an instructional point.
+Always be mindful that a well-timed verbal joke may never work out when written.
 A rule of thumb is, if it feels snarky to say or write, it probably is, and yes, you should leave it out.

 Be kind and expect competence

 The politeness of your messages may impact the success of your students.
 Proficient email use by professors can enhance teacher-student relationships and these relationships are essential to having a positive learning environment (Bolkan, 2012).
 Be polite and when you receive an email from a student that does not reciprocate that kindness, let them know, kindly.
 Communicating properly is a skill students should learn.